 Documentation (and good documentation at that) is a fundamental part of good programming.
 All projects that we work on in this lab are going to be well-documented.
 There are number of documentation languages out there, and it is quite possible that you are going to use more than one.
 The choices are often driven by the programming language or languages that a particular project is developed in.

-Regardless of all this, you are almost certainly going to need to use Markdown to document your project at some level — even if it is just in the design stage or the README at its publicatio stage.
+Regardless of all this, you are almost certainly going to need to use Markdown (or one of its flavors) to document your project at some level — even if it is just in the design stage or the README at its publicatio stage.
 You will almost certainly use Markdown to communicate your ideas with me and other collaborators, both within the lab or outside.

 reStructuredText is the de facto standard documentation language for Python, in particular when using the de facto standard documentation engine, Sphinx.
 You might be able to get away with Markdown for the documentation of your project, Python or not, though Sphinx does provide a lot of features that may pay for itself in terms of your time if you are trying to document something complex (such as, for e.g., a programming library) that requires multiple pages with some more sophisticated features (such as, for e.g., cross-referencing concepts/terms, a glossary, etc.)